 As some of you may already know, I can be quite the organization fiend when I want to be one.
 And when it comes to my blog, I do want to be one.
 It makes everything so much simpler and less stressful when I don’t have to remember or keep track of things in my head, don’t have to search through the list of drafts I have in WordPress just to figure out what posts I have, etc.

 And that is why spreadsheets have become my new best friend!
 I use them for lots of things, and I have a really simple but really helpful one that I use just for my blog that I’m going to share with all today.
-And if you think you might find it helpful too, you can even download my template to use in 2017!
+And if you think you might find it helpful too, you can even download my template to use!

 Honestly this is really, really simple and self-explanatory, but I’ll explain it all just in case using this handy-dandy graphic.
 (If it’s too hard to see, you can click on it to see a larger image.)